Icinga/icinga2/doc/10-icinga2-client.md

 > **Note**
 >
+> The blacklist feature only prevents future updates from creating and removing objects, but it does not remove already existing objects.
 > The `--zone` and `--host` arguments are required.
 A zone is always where the remote client is in.
 > If you are unsure about it, set a wildcard (`*`) for them and filter only by host/services.